 - Insurance suitable for alpine mountaineering in Europe

 Further Details & Booking

 For more details on our terms & conditions, to fill in a booking form and make a payment, please visit our booking page via the link below:

 Other Relevant Courses

 Whilst Chamonix is the capital of world mountaineering, you do not need to be a great climber to enjoy its vast mountain attractions.
-On the contrary one of Chamonix's real assets is that it has peaks and climbs suitable for all levels of challenge and for every step along the p... more>
+On the contrary, one of Chamonix's real assets is that it has peaks and climbs suitable for all levels of challenge and for every step along the... more>

 A long, tough and brilliant day's alpine mountaineering on the world's most iconic mountain, The Matterhorn.
 There can be few alpine climbers (or even armchair climbers!) who have not dreamed of scaling this strikingly beautiful peak.
 The classic route starts from the pic... more>

-The Gran Paradiso (4061m) is the highest mountain entirely within Italy and a constant snowy companion on the Southern alpine skyline from the Mont Blanc Massif.
-Often climbed as a poor weather alternative to Mont Blanc the Paradiso has much more to recommend than just it's fine... more>
+The Gran Paradiso (4061m) is the highest mountain entirely within Italy and a constant snowy companion on the southern skyline from the Mont Blanc Massif.
+Lying in the beautiful Paradiso National Park this is a delightful high mountain area, set above the Italian Val d'Aosta and... more>

 If you have climbed on the Weissmies recently please add any relevant comments on climbing conditions via the 'New comment' button at the base of the page: